selimsami/qforce/docs/source/examples.rst

 :code:`qforce propane`

-You can now find the necessary force field files in 'propane_qforce'.
+You can now find the necessary force field files in the *propane_qforce* directory.

 |

-2) Custom settings
+Custom settings
 ------------------
-Find in "examples/custom_settings" a coordinate file (benzene.pdb) for the benzene molecule.
+Find in *examples/custom_settings* a coordinate file (benzene.pdb) for the benzene molecule.
 In this example, we look at some of the custom settings available with Q-Force and how they can be executed.
 The custom settings are provided with an external file with: